zarpafantasma/corpus_rythmos/md conversion testing/001-Multiscale_Temporal_Relativity_RTM.md

 **The \"Sticky Boundary\" Model**

-We hypothesize that the transition from the Holographic regime ($\backslash alpha\ \backslash approx\ 3.0$) to the Quantum regime ($\backslash alpha\ \backslash approx\ 3.5$) is driven by **boundary impedance**---a slowing of information transport at the edges of the system, analogous to the accumulation of wave-function density in a quantum well.
+We hypothesize that the transition from the Holographic regime (**α ≈ 3.0**) to the Quantum regime (**α ≈ 3.5**) is driven by **boundary impedance**---a slowing of information transport at the edges of the system, analogous to the accumulation of wave-function density in a quantum well.

 To test this, we constructed a **Confinement Proxy Model**: